ENCO: Life-Cycle Management of Enterprise-Grade Copilots: Architecture

-\textbf{Data Preprocessing}: The data preprocessing pipelines are orchestrated in the offline process, executed at user-defined intervals to account for information updates frequently.
-They draw inputs from various data sources, such as Git, Wikis, and Kusto databases, to generate processed documents stored in the cloud, such as Azure Blob Storage, for online retrieval.
-Multiple document search indexing services (such as Azure AI Search~\cite{acs}) are deployed to index the processed documents, enabling seamless access through API calls from downstream backend (online) modules.
+\textbf{Data Preprocessing [Offline]}: The offline data preprocessing pipelines, created from the same template, are executed at user-defined intervals to draw inputs from various data sources, and generate processed document units (in JSON format) stored in the cloud, served as the fundamental piece to support advanced online retrieval algorithms.
+These pipelines perform additional data enrichment (e.g., keywords or summaries for document chunks).
+Document search indexing services are deployed to index the processed documents, enabling seamless access through API calls from downstream backend (online) modules.
+Table~\ref{tab:search-schema} illustrates representative fields in the document schema, highlighting which attributes can be searched, sorted, or filtered by the AI Search service~\cite{acs}.

-\textbf{Backend Services}: The backend orchestrates the agentic framework using PromptFlow~\cite{pf} for the online interaction with users.
-It enables straightforward deployment, API and flow monitoring, and greatly reduces maintenance complexity for developers.
-The workflow can be easily deployed in the cloud, serving as a stateless REST API through managed online endpoint~\cite{onlineendpoint} in Azure Machine Learning~\cite{aml}, optimized for real-time, high-volume, low-latency inference requests, and equipped with extensive logging and debugging capabilities, and can be easily scaled to support hundreds of users.
-Sections~\ref{sec:backend} and~\ref{sec:algo} provide further details on these modules.
+\textbf{Backend Orchestration [Online]}: The backend orchestrates the agentic framework using PromptFlow~\cite{pf} where workflows are constructed as a Directed Acyclic Graph (DAG), coordinating input and output exchanges across various modules (e.g., LLM calls, database connections, and other APIs).
+The workflow can be easily deployed in the cloud, serving as a stateless REST API~\cite{onlineendpoint}, optimized for real-time, high-volume, low-latency inference requests.

 \textbf{Frontend Services}: The frontend manages user authentication and authorization and handles user interactions.
 It manages session memory, building the full chat history and sending it to the backend's (stateless) REST API to enable a continuous conversation experience.
-Session state and extracted memory data are stored in the cloud, while Azure Log Analytics automatically stores telemetry data for easy monitoring and review from the API calls.
+Session state and extracted memory data are stored in the cloud with telemetry data for easy monitoring and review from the API calls.
 This data is later used for feedback learning~\cite{williampaper} and evaluation (see Section~\ref{sec:eval}).
-A web application is deployed with two main user interfaces: a web-based platform and a Microsoft Teams integration, including group chat and session-sharing functionalities.
+We also added an MCP server for backend orchestration, enabling integration with existing MCP clients.
+More details about the implementation of the components can be found in Appendix~\ref{app:sys}.